ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day08/README.md

         // update depending on instruction type
         if (currentInstruction.operation == "acc") {
-            // if "acc" instruction, update accumulate and current index accumulator += currentInstruction.argument;
+            // if "acc" instruction, update accumulator and current index accumulator += currentInstruction.argument;
             currentIndex++;
         }
         else if (currentInstruction.operation == "jmp") {
-            // if "jmp" instruction jump to index currentIndex += currentInstruction.argument;
+            // if "jmp" instruction, jump to index currentIndex += currentInstruction.argument;
         }
         else if (currentInstruction.operation == "nop") {